 “You really are fresh out of the academy aren’t you,” Marcus smiled at her wearily, shaking his head.
 He touched the panels and extended the coolants capacity himself, “We will have time while on the surface to deal with that issue.
 And if we can’t, well we have other alternatives with getting out of here.
 Even if we do get detected; we are hundreds of kilometers from the nearest fight.
 It would take them a considerable amount of time to get to us.”

 “You’re fucking smiley ass crazy,” Taggit mumbled from his seat, “This shit better be worth me and my crews time.”

 ‘Smiley ass crazy?’
 Marcus snickered at the insult, ‘Well that’s a first.‘ Jaeger didn’t even come up with that one yet.
 He checked his initial readings of the area they were descending to; so far so good.
 “We’ll be touching down in ten minutes,” he announced, “And take turns using the facilities, smells like piss back there.”

-“I’m not cleaning it,” Adene stubbornly said.
+“I’m not cleaning it,” Adene stubbornly said under her breath.
 Marcus just smiled as he steered the Crystal Nova into her approach…

 Lost Memory Found

 “Remind why we have to put these get-ups on again?
 This s h it doesn’t look flexible for combat,” Taggit asked, struggling to put on his Cyclops body armor.
 The suit was not as complicated as it’s military counterpart, but the rugged merc seemed to have issues just the same.